diyscif/diyscif/scif-thesis.md

 Compromising electromagnetic waves unintentionally emitted from information processing equipment, like computers, screens, and even printers are another source for information leaks.
-These radio or electrical signals, sounds, and vibrations can be captured with antennae, microphones, and other sensors, and allow inferences to be drawn about the information processed, sometimes even allowing its complete reconstruction [@liu2020].
+These radio or electrical signals, sounds, and vibrations can be captured with anntenae, microphones, and other sensors, and allow inferences to be drawn about the information processed, sometimes even allowing its complete reconstruction [@liu2020].
 They can also serve as a side-channel for attacks on cryptography [@genkin2015].
-The techniques for extraction and analysis of compromising electromagnetic emanations fall under the commonly used U.S. National Security Agency codename TEMPEST [@tempest].
+The techniques for extraction and analysis of compromising electromagnetic emanations fall under the commonly used U.S. National Security Agency code-name TEMPEST [@tempest].

 These attack techniques require high technical skill to develop, however once established are easy and fast to reproduce with [_affordable